Watch this video to understand why the citizens are upset about the recent zoning changes.

 mere reason that the city would have more control of the development of the properties.
 On Thursday, October

 previous P & Z Board recommendations.
-The backyards of the residents of Mississippi Avenue was voted to
+The backyards of the residents of Mississippi Avenue were voted to

 be recreational and the Ursuline property was voted to be residential.
 All other properties were voted to